The 8 Best Cocktail Bars in Washtenaw County

 6. Bar Lupulus (311 S Main St, Ann Arbor)

-Technically the bar at Jolly Pumpkin, Bar Lupulus operates with enough independence to earn its own entry.
-The sour beer cocktails, in particular, are worth seeking out.
-A sour ale mixed with citrus, simple syrup, and a float of amaro sounds like it shouldn't work.
-It works.
+Technically the bar at Jolly Pumpkin, Bar Lupulus operates with enough independence to deserve its own entry.
+The sour beer cocktails are the reason to sit down.
+A sour ale mixed with citrus, simple syrup, and a float of amaro shouldn't work.
+It does, and the michelada (made with one of the house sour beers) is a bracing version of a drink that most bars phone in.

-The beer list alone would justify a visit.
-Jolly Pumpkin's sour ales are among the best in Michigan, and Bar Lupulus has them on tap in a quantity you won't find elsewhere.
-But the cocktail menu rewards curiosity.
-The michelada, made with one of the house sour beers, is a bracing, complex version of a drink that most bars phone in.
-The space is casual and loud in a good way.
-This is a bar for conversation and argument, not for whispered confidences.
+The beer list alone would justify the visit: Jolly Pumpkin's sour ales are among the best in Michigan, and Lupulus has them on tap in a quantity you won't find elsewhere.
+This is the bar to pick when you want to argue with a friend across a high-top about whether sour beer is a flaw or a feature.
+Loud in a good way.
+Not the room for a quiet date.

 7. 312 Underground (312 S Main St, Ann Arbor)